AWS cloud practitioner notes - Storage and databases

 Use case 1 - App to upload a photo file

-S3 is the prefered approach here, for the following reasons:
+S3 is the preferred approach here, for the following reasons:

 - Web enabled